jflambert/hasura-memory-consumption/README.md

 After 12 hours, cancelling the script(s) will cause Postgres to go back down to ~100MB memory while Hasura remains at ~3GB (1.2.2) or ~1GB (1.3.3).

 This has been observed with Hasura 1.2.2 to 1.3.3

+*UPDATE*: This appears to have been fixed with the release of Hasura 2.0.